 "We are the marketing team at Bozeman Real Estate Group here in Bozeman, Montana.
 As two Montana natives who work in a real estate office, we often find ourselves torn between the benefits and the drawbacks of Bozeman’s growth.
 We have a lot of conversations in our office about how expensive homes have gotten, how old Bozeman compares to new Bozeman, and how to survive a Montana winter.
 So we’ve started this podcast to share those conversations with you!"

 If there is one thing Bozeman knows how to do, it’s come together during times of struggle.
 This has been even more apparent during this pandemic.
 In this episode, we talk with Bridget Wilkinson, director of the Bozeman Area Community Foundation, and Tyler an agent at our office, about what local businesses, non-profits, and community members are doing to help out at this time.
 Bridget also lets us know how Give Big will look this year and why it's more important than ever for our community to support this event.
+Listen on Spotify or iTunes.
 For more details and links to items referenced in this episode, click here.

 In this podcast episode, Kate and Angie talk about Kate’s recent experience buying her first home amid the Coronavirus pandemic in Bozeman.
 We discuss whether now is still a good time to be buying a home in Bozeman, what the home buying process looks like now and how the Coronavirus is impacting Bozeman’s real estate market.
+Listen on Spotify or iTunes.
 If you prefer to read rather than listen, you can read our article "Can You Still Buy a Home During the Coronavirus?" on our blog by clicking here.

 In this episode, we sit down with the owner of Bozeman Real Estate Group, Andrew Hurlburt to talk about what Bozeman's real estate market will look like in the upcoming year.
 We discuss how a future recession would impact Bozeman's housing market, whether Bozeman has enough resources to continue to grow at this rate, and how we expect to see Bozeman's surrounding areas change in the next several years.
+Listen on Spotify or iTunes.
 If you prefer to read rather than listen, you can read our article "5 Bozeman Real Estate Market Predictions for 2020" by clicking here.

 What do millennials think about homeownership, is it still a part of the "American Dream"?
 If it is, can it even be a possibility for the younger generation to consider it in a real estate market like Bozeman's?
 In this episode, we sit down with Bronson Neff, a millennial and real estate professional to discuss this.
+Listen on Spotify or iTunes.
 If you prefer to read rather than listen, you can read our article "Can Millenials Buy a Home in Bozeman?" on our blog by clicking here.

 We sit down with Tyler Wilkinson, a North Carolina native who moved to Bozeman more than 10 years ago.
 We talk about what it was like for him to move to Bozeman and whether or not he found Bozeman to be a welcoming place.
 We talk about how Bozeman has changed over the years and his thoughts on newcomers wanting to close the door behind them.
+Listen on Spotify or iTunes.
 If you prefer to read rather than listen, you can read our article "Is Bozeman Welcoming" by clicking here.